 Introduction

-An essential component of your journey to becoming a skilled and effective naturopathic practitioner.
 This module focuses on the critical aspects of identifying red flag symptoms, making appropriate referrals to conventional healthcare providers, and building collaborative relationships with these providers to ensure the best possible care for your clients.
 Additionally, the module addresses the importance of managing client expectations and providing support throughout the treatment process.

 As a naturopathic practitioner, it is crucial to recognize when a client's symptoms indicate a potentially serious condition that requires immediate intervention or referral to conventional care.
 This module will provide you with the knowledge and skills necessary to identify these red flag symptoms and assess their urgency, ensuring that your clients receive the appropriate level of care.
 Furthermore, you will learn strategies for building collaborative relationships with conventional healthcare providers, bridging the gap between naturopathic and conventional medicine for the benefit of your clients.